pickyourtrail_logo

 • Photo tip: A wide-angle lens is used to capture the whole tunnel.

-Battle Box Singapore – Secret WWII Bunker Experience: Underground military base Battle Box is 9 meters underground and narrates about the surrender of Singapore to Japan in 1942.
-This is the only place that renders Fort Canning Park Singapore a best historical site.
+Underground military base Battle Box is approximately 20 meters deep and was where the decision for Britain's surrender of Singapore to Japan was made on February 15, 1942.
+This is the only place that renders Fort Canning Park, Singapore, the best historical site.

 • 26 secret rooms